Birx: U.S. needs a 'breakthrough' on antigen testing to aid in re-opening

 “Social distancing will be with us through the summer to really ensure that we protect one another as we move through these phases," she added.

-But there’s been criticism that some states are moving too fast in seeking a return to some normalcy — President Trump reversed course to blast Georgia Republican Gov. Brian Kemp last week for his decision to allow some businesses to re-open, criticism that came after Trump declined to take a swipe at Kemp’s order one day prior.
+But there’s been criticism that some states are moving too fast in seeking a return to some normalcy.
+Even Trump reversed course last week to blast Gov. Brian Kemp, R-Ga., for his decision to allow some businesses to re-open, criticism that came after Trump declined to take a swipe at Kemp’s order one day prior.

 Asked whether she's concerned some governors might move too quickly, Birx said, "I've had really very good conversations with a series of governors.
 And they've really been very insightful of how they're looking at this.
 They understand the risk.
 And they talk about this not as turning on a light switch, but slowly turning up the dimmer.
 Very slowly."